nandorojo/swr-firestore/README.md

 In the root of your app, **create an instance of Fuego** and pass it to the **FuegoProvider**.

+If you're using Firebase v8, see [this solution](https://github.com/nandorojo/swr-firestore/issues/59#issuecomment-719950071) for creating your instance of `Fuego`.

 If you're using `next.js`, this goes in your `pages/_app.js` file.

 `App.js`